 Xanax.

-My brother and I are the same age and height but he weighs much less.
-He works as a butcher in the Sav-A-Center near our house.
-For three years he's had pain and problems with his stomach and the doctors don't know why, so they diagnosed him with Irritable Bowel Syndrome.
-One month ago the doctor told him he needed to take anti-depressants.
-He takes them.
-Since then his face is the color of ash, his eyes two hollows underneath a mess of stringy black hair.
-He and I aren't close but I love him dearly, though I'm not sure he'd believe me if I told him.
-So when he asked me to go with him to his depression support group, I went.
+My sister and I are the same age and height but she is twice my weight.
+She works in the deli of the Sav-A-Center near our house.
+For three years she's had pain and problems with her back and the doctors don't know why, so they put her on hydrocodone, 500 mg a day.
+One month ago the doctor told her she needed to take anti-depressants.
+She takes them.
+Since then her face looks like a memory of what it means to be alive, her eyes are two hollows underneath a mess of stringy black hair.
+She and I aren't close but I love her dearly, though I'm not sure she'd believe me if I ever told her.
+When she asked me to go with her to her depression support group, I went.

 The air was weirdly dry the Tuesday evening we arrived at the hospital.
-Once inside I noticed it smelled just like the pharmacy: empty and medicinal.
-They separated the Depressed from the Supporters—boyfriends and girlfriends, moms and dads, and me, the sister.
+Once inside I noticed it smelled just like the pharmacy.
+Empty, medicinal.
+They separated the Depressed from the Supporters—boyfriends and girlfriends, moms and dads, and me.
 They took us, the Supporters, to a second floor conference room.
 On the back wall was a chalkboard with a half-erased Spanish lesson: ¿Dónde le duele? ¿De uno a diez, en qué grado le duele?

-The moderator invited us to sit down in a "circle of trust" to introduce ourselves.
-There were four of us: me, my brother's girlfriend, a lawyer, and a nurse.
+The moderator invited us to sit down in a 'circle of trust' to introduce ourselves.
+We were four: me, my sister's girlfriend, a lawyer, and a nurse.
 The lawyer was a know-it-all who talked a lot but didn't say much.
 His son was bipolar and he wanted the boy to take medication, but the boy wouldn't take it.
 The nurse was married to a man with schizophrenia.
 She told us that the week before she had her husband arrested because Orleans Parish Prison is the only place in the city with psych beds for the uninsured.
-My brother's girlfriend explained that the doctor had recently diagnosed my brother with Generalized Anxiety Disorder and that he was taking his pills, not speaking much, and eating even less.
-The moderator commented apropos of nothing that artists don't like to take medication because they prefer to use their crazy to paint or do whatever it is that they do; he mentioned something about Vincent Van Gogh.
+My sister's girlfriend explained that the doctor had recently diagnosed my sister with Generalized Anxiety Disorder and that she was taking her pills, not speaking much, and eating even less.
+The moderator commented, apropos of nothing, that artists don't like to take medication because they prefer to use their crazy to paint or do whatever it is that they do; he mentioned something about Vincent Van Gogh.
 He then told us not to forget to take some brochures on our way out, that we should tell people suffering from mental illnesses to take them.

 I looked at the moderator, who was smiling and looking very pleased with himself.
-I looked at the father with his thin metal glasses.
+I looked at the father with his thin metal glasses and his air of certainty.
 I looked at the nurse with her nervous hands.
 I looked at my hands which lay there sleeping.
-I said nothing.

 Since I've returned to New Orleans I don't paint.